When you need to cut bills drastically, learning how to save money on groceries is the perfect place to start.

 An organized fridge allows you to not only see what you still have but be able to access everything and check their best before dates.

 A disorganized fridge leads to wasted food.
 And wasted food is wasted money.

-plan on paying with cash
+plan on paying with cash instead of card

 Cash concentrates your mind unlike paying with a credit card.